mattvenn/piffin/lesson_plans/lesson-2.md

 # Homework

-Come up with an application that required 2 or more leds.
+Come up with an application that required 2 or more LEDs.
 Draw a circuit diagram.

 # Outcome